-The bank's Risk Appetite/threshold refers to its ability to absorb risks associated with business, express in terms of pesos.
-Generally speaking, the larger the bank in terms of resources, the greater the risk threshold.
-The Risk Threshold is linked to the residual risk rating, where the level of exposure is balanced against the potential business opportunity.
+The bank's risk appetite/threshold refers to its ability to absorb risks associated with business, expressed in terms of pesos.
+The risk threshold is linked to the residual risk rating, where the level of exposure is balanced against the potential business opportunity.

-The basis or setting the risk threshold or appetite may be a percentage of the total resources of the Bank, based on the professional and intelligent judgment of the Board of Directors.
-It is the responsibility of the Board (on recommendation from the Audit, Risk Management and Compliance Oversight Committee or ARMCO Committee) to set the Bank's Risk Threshold and review it on an annual basis.
-The Board has given a delegation to management to conduct business activities within this Risk Threshold and the accepted bank's business plan and has delegated the review of those functions to the RMC.
-An acceptable Risk Threshold will be documented and will be the basis for selecting, planning and implementing internal controls to mitigate the risks.
-The Risks Threshold will be regularly reviewed by the ARMCO Committee.
+The basis for setting the risk threshold or appetite may be a percentage of the total resources of the Bank, based on the professional and intelligent judgment of the Board of Directors.
+It is the responsibility of the Board (on recommendation from the Audit, Risk Management and Compliance Oversight Committee or ARMCO Committee) to set the bank's risk threshold and review it on an annual basis.
+The Board has given a delegation to management to conduct business activities within this Risk Threshold and the accepted bank's business plan,n and has delegated the review of those functions to the RMC.
+An acceptable risk threshold will be documented and will be the basis for selecting, planning, and implementing internal controls to mitigate the risks.
+The risk threshold will be regularly reviewed by the ARMCO Committee.